vi4m/vax/README.md

   Ctrl+D
 ```

-Your changes are persistent between sessions:
+Just as in Vagrant, your changes are kept persistent between sessions:

 ```
   vax run